vitalik/django-ninja/docs/docs/tutorial/response-schema.md

 ## Multiple response codes

-In the previous example you see that we kind of repeated 2 times  `Message` schema:
+In the previous example you saw that we basically repeated the `Message` schema twice:

 ```
 ...401: Message, 402: Message}
 ```

-to avoid this duplication you can as well use multiple codes per schema:
+To avoid this duplication you can use multiple response codes for a schema:

 ```Python hl_lines="2 5 8 10"
 ...